MarioniLab/ZikaPsolaren2017/README.md

 This is done for interactions between human genes and the ZIKA genome.
 - `self.Rmd`, to test for differential intensity between COMRADES and the reverse control for ZIKA-ZIKA interactions.

+There is also an `initial.Rmd` that contains an older version of the quality control reports.
+This can be ignored.